Kamiumi: Story

-According to the Kojiki, various gods were born from the relationship between Izanagi and Izanami until the fire deity, Kagu-tsuchi, at birth burned Izanami's genitals and wounded her fatally.
-Izanagi, witnessing the death of his beloved wife, in rage took the ten-grasp sabre and crushed his child, Kagutsuchi.
-A number of gods were born from the blood and remains of Kagutsuchi.
-Subsequently, Izanagi went to the land of Yomi (the world of the dead) to find Izanami, however when he found her, she had become a rotting corpse and from her parts other gods had arisen, causing the flight of Izanagi to the world of the living.
-Then Izanagi performed the misogi ritual purification through which more gods are born.
-The last of these are the three most important gods of Shinto: Amaterasu, goddess of the sun; Tsukuyomi, deity of the moon; and Susano'o, god of the storms.
+According to the Kojiki, various kami were born from the relationship between Izanagi and Izanami until the fire kami, Kagutsuchi, incinerated Izanami's genitals upon birth and wounded her fatally.
+Izanagi, after witnessing the death of his beloved wife, unsheathed Ame no Ōhabari in his rage and beheaded Kagutsuchi.
+Several kami were born from the blood and body parts of Kagutsuchi.
+Subsequently, Izanagi went to the land of Yomi to find Izanami, however when he found her, she had become a maggot-infested rotting corpse and from her body parts other kami had emerged, causing the escape of Izanagi back to Ashihara no Nakatsukuni.
+Afterwards Izanagi performed Misogi, through which even more kami were born.
+The last of these are the three most important kami of Shinto: Amaterasu, kami of the sun; Tsukuyomi, kami of the moon; and Susanoo, kami of the seas and storms.

-Birth of the gods
+Birth of the kami

+Gods born from Izanagi and Izanami and their descendants.

-After having created the Eight Large Islands (Ōyashima) and other islands during the creation of Japan, Izanagi and Izanami decided to give birth to other gods, among them household deities, deities of the wind, trees and meadows, all born spontaneously:
+After having birthed Ōyashima and other islands during the creation of Japan, Izanagi and Izanami wanted to birth kami that would inhabit these islands, among them were household deities, aswell as deities of the wind, trees and meadows, all born spontaneously: